Timeless Cottage Paint Colors: Beautiful And Classic Shades To Transform Your Home

 My most asked question about our home is in regards to paint colors.
 Choosing interior paint colors can be a daunting process.
 In this post, I will tour our home and share the different cottage paint colors we chose for each space.
 I hope it can be a help to you!

 Unfortunately, I don’t have this paint color but our home will need to be repainted soon, and I am excited to share both the process and paint color we choose with you.
+For now, I love the way this gray looks with the earthy tones of the natural landscapes.

 The entryway of our home is painted white which is a basic flat white interior paint we purchased from our local hardware store off the shelf.
 The interior of our front door is the color matched gray on the outside of our home.

 All of the trim in the entryway is painted the color Stingray by Benjamin Moore lightened by 50%.
 I fell in love with this greige cottage paint color and you will see I have used it throughout my home as you continue reading this post.
+It has such a beautiful elegance in the natural light, and brings a sense of serenity to my to my home.

 Our sunroom is the same basic plain white paint from our local hardware as well.
-The trim in our sunroom is painted Stone Hearth by Benjamin Moore, and is another beautiful greige paint color.
+The desk and area surrounding it are painted “Stone Hearth” by Benjamin Moore, another beautiful beige shade.
+The trim and built in shelves are “Stingray” lightened by 50% again.

 Our kitchen paint is Swiss Coffee by True Value and the trim is Revere Pewter by Benjamin Moore.
 I love this combination together in this space and I feel like it compliments our wood beams and stone wall perfectly.